cometbft/cometbft/docs/qa/v034/CometBFT.md

 ### Peers

-The plot below corresponds to the baseline results, for reference.
+The following plots show how many peers a node had throughtout the experiment.

+The thick red dashed line represents the moving average over a sliding window of 20 seconds.

+#### Baseline

-It shows the stability of peers throughout the experiment.
+The following graph shows the that the number of peers was stable throughout the experiment.
 Seed nodes typically have a higher number of peers.
 The fact that non-seed nodes reach more than 50 peers is due to [#9548](https://github.com/tendermint/tendermint/issues/9548).

-The thick red dashed line represents the moving average over a sliding window of 20 seconds.

 ![peers](./img/baseline/peers.png)

 #### CometBFT Homogeneous network

-The plot below shows the result for the homogeneous network.
-It is very similar to the baseline.
+The results for the homogeneous network are very similar to the baseline.
 The only difference being that the seed nodes seem to loose peers in the middle of the experiment.
 However this cannot be attributed to the differences in the code, which are mainly rebranding.

 ![peers-homogeneous](./img/homogeneous/peers.png)